-For one weekend each April, Genoa, Nevada honors its place in the history of the state and the west by presenting the Genoa Western Heritage Celebration, April 27 – 29, 2018.
-As the oldest permanent settlement in Nevada and home to the state’s oldest thirst parlor, the three-day festival hosts Native American demonstrations, music, cowboy poetry, tours and food events.
+As the oldest permanent settlement in Nevada and home to the state’s oldest thirst parlor, the three-day festival hosts Native American demonstrations, live music, cowboy poetry, tours and food events.
 While the event’s name has changed over the years, the passionate volunteers behind this annual spring event have not.
-Genoa Western Heritage Day showcases our area’s rich western heritage from Native Americans to the early settlers who built up the town as we know it today.
-Historic Genoa, Nevada, is nestled at the base of the eastern slope of the Sierra Nevada Range, just 25 minutes east of beautiful Lake Tahoe, and one hour south of Reno.
+Genoa Western Heritage Day showcases the area’s rich western heritage.
+Historic Genoa, Nevada, is nestled at the base of the eastern slope of the Sierra Nevada Range, just 25 minutes east of beautiful Lake Tahoe and one hour south of Reno.

-Saturday, April 28, from 10 a.m. to 5 p.m., attendees can amble throughout Genoa for Native American demonstrations, western music, cowboy poetry, Chautauqua actors portraying historic characters, children’s activities, Dutch oven cooking, Ag in the Classroom with the Douglas County Farm Bureau, and much more.
+Saturday, April 30th, from 10 a.m. to 5 p.m., attendees can roam throughout beautiful Genoa for Native American demonstrations, western music, cowboy poetry, western vendors, Chautauqua actors portraying historic characters, Civil War Reenactments, children’s activities, Ag in the Classroom with the Douglas County Farm Bureau, and much more.
 Events and performances are free and family friendly.